-- Monitor situation -Superintendent or Designee - If conditions warrant, close school -Superintendent or Designee - Contact component schools to arrange transportation - Contact local media to inform parents of early dismissal incident reporting form - Set up an information center so that parents may make inquiries as to the situation - Retain appropriate district personnel until all students have been returned home - Evacuation (before, during and after school hours, including security during evacuation and evacuation routes) - Determine the level of threat Superintendent or Designee - Contact component schools to arrange transportation Superintendent or Designee - Clear all evacuation routes and sites prior to evacuation - Evacuate all staff and students to pre-arranged evacuation sites.
+- School Cancellation - Monitor any situation that may warrant a school cancellation Superintendent or Designee - Make determination Superintendent or Designee - Contact local media - Early Dismissal - Monitor situation -Superintendent or Designee - If conditions warrant, close school -Superintendent or Designee - Contact component schools to arrange transportation - Contact local media to inform parents of early dismissal incident reporting form - Set up an information center so that parents may make inquiries as to the situation - Retain appropriate district personnel until all students have been returned home - Evacuation (before, during and after school hours, including security during evacuation and evacuation routes) - Determine the level of threat Superintendent or Designee - Contact component schools to arrange transportation Superintendent or Designee - Clear all evacuation routes and sites prior to evacuation - Evacuate all staff and students to pre-arranged evacuation sites.
 District buildings are on ground level so all persons, including all non-ambulatory students, staff and visitors, shall evacuate the building to an alternate location.
 Nearby staff shall aid non-ambulatory personnel, including students, staff and visitors, in exiting the building.
 Staff that are in component school buildings should be aware of that building's procedure for non-ambulatory personnel. - Account for all student and staff population.
-Report any missing staff or students to Building Principal. - Make determination regarding early dismissal Superintendent or Designee - If determination was made to dismiss early, contact local media to inform parents of early dismissal - Incident Reporting Form - Ensure adult supervision or continued school supervision/security - Set up an information center so that parents may make inquiries as to the situation - Retain appropriate district personnel until all students have been returned home - Sheltering Sites (internal and external) - Determine the level of threat Superintendent or Designee - Determine location of sheltering depending on nature of incident - Account for all students and staff, report any missing staff or students to Designee - Determine other occupants in the building - Make appropriate arrangements for human needs - Take appropriate safety precautions
+Report any missing staff or students to Building Principal. - Make determination regarding early dismissal Superintendent or Designee - If determination was made to dismiss early, contact local media to inform parents of early dismissal Incident Reporting Form - Ensure adult supervision or continued school supervision/security - Set up an information center so that parents may make inquiries as to the situation - Retain appropriate district personnel until all students have been returned home - Sheltering Sites (internal and external) - Determine the level of threat Superintendent or Designee - Determine location of sheltering depending on nature of incident - Account for all students and staff, report any missing staff or students to Designee - Determine other occupants in the building - Make appropriate arrangements for human needs - Take appropriate safety precautions